codelibs/elasticsearch-river-web/README.md

 ### Register Crawl Data

-A crawling configuration is created by registering a river as below:
+A crawling configuration is created by registering a river as below.
+This example crawls sites of http://www.codelibs.org/ and http://fess.codelibs.org/ at 6:00am.

     $ curl -XPUT 'localhost:9200/_river/my_web/_meta' -d "{
         \"type\" : \"web\",